SPECIALIST INSTALLATION

 Caravan Park Electrical Installation UK: BS 7671 Section 708

-Everything electricians and park operators need to know about caravan park electrical installations — BS 7671 Section 708 requirements, IEC 60309 CEE connectors, 30 mA RCD protection, socket outlet spacing, TT earthing, and annual inspection obligations.
+Everything electricians and park operators need to know about caravan park electrical installations — BS 7671 Section 708 requirements, IEC 60309 CEE connectors, 30 mA RCD protection, socket outlet spacing, TT earthing, and periodic inspection obligations.

 What are the BS 7671 rules for caravan park electrics?